ArmanDris/ChessEngines/README.md

 ### Building from source:

 This project uses CMake.
-So first you generate the build system (first two commands) then you run the program from the project directory (last command).
+So first you generate the build system (first two commands) then you run the program from the project directory (third command).
 #### Linux/Mac
 ```
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release